brooks42/pkto/README.md

 **Q: Many Pokémon have abilities that reference them by name, such as "1G: Bellsprout gets +1/+1 until end of turn."
 Evolve Pokémon get all abilities from cards underneath them, do abilities like this still work?**

 **A**: Yes, a Weepinbell that uses that ability will still get +1/+1.
 In MTG, stating a creature's name is the same as saying "this creature."
 We chose to use Pokémon names more frequently for flavor points.

+**Q: The DFC Kadabra has an ability that triggers when it enters the battlefield.
+That can't happen, so why is it there?**

+**A**: We want to be consistent with the DFC cards having the same abilities on the front and back sides.
+This also opens up potential design space for future generations if we want to have an effect that has cards enter already evolved.

 **Q: Eevee says "Evolve abilities of Pokémon you control cost 1 less to activate."
 Does that reduce Evolve From costs?**